Manufacturing Authorisations for veterinary medicines

-You do not have to obtain a ManA for:
+You do not have to obtain a ManA to:

-preparing, dividing up, changing packaging or presentation where this is done solely for retail supply, by or under the supervision of a veterinary surgeon or pharmacist (except for breaking bulk for steriles, which a pharmacist may not do) in a registered veterinary practice premises or pharmacy (except a pharmacist may not break the immediate packaging of sterile products)
+prepare, divide up, change the packaging or presentation of a veterinary medicine where this is done solely for retail supply, by or under the supervision of a veterinary surgeon or pharmacist in a registered veterinary practice premises or pharmacy (except a pharmacist may not break the immediate packaging of sterile products)

 Compliance with GMP and GDP

 GMP is defined as the part of Quality Assurance which ensures that products are consistently produced and controlled in accordance with the quality standards appropriate to their intended use.

 The principles and guidelines for GMP are defined in Eudralex volume 4.

 Veterinary medicines in the UK should be made to the same standards irrespective of where they will be used.
 If you are manufacturing medicines in the UK exclusively for export to a non-EU or EEA country you need a ManA.